Learning Spatial-Aware Manipulation Ordering: Experiments

 \subsubsection{Training and Implementation Details}

 We trained our model on a single RTX 4090 GPU using a batch size of 24.
-The optimizer is AdamW~\cite{loshchilovdecoupled} with an initial learning rate of $2 \times 10^{-4}$.
-The learning rate follows a cosine annealing schedule~\cite {loshchilov2022sgdr} with a final minimum value of 0.01.
+The optimizer is AdamW~\cite{loshchilovdecoupled} with an initial learning rate of $2 \times 10^{-4}$ and a weight decay of 0.01.
+The learning rate follows a cosine annealing schedule~\cite {loshchilov2022sgdr}.
 Training proceeds in two stages.
 The first stage focuses on pre-training the image backbone~\cite{yu2018deep,zhou2020tracking} for 50 epochs.
 In the second stage, the full model is trained end-to-end for 10 epochs, enabling the system to learn order-aware manipulation directly from sufficient spatial representation.